sbooth/JulianDayNumber/README.md

 // Foundation.Date	1919-05-29 00:00:00 UTC
 ```

-3. Convert the Gregorian calendar date 2013-10-31 to the Julian calendar.
+3. Convert the Gregorian calendar date 2013-10-31 to a date in the Julian calendar.

 ```swift
 let j = GregorianCalendar.dateToJulianDayNumber(year: 2013, month: 10, day: 31)